Website: AutoPilot Cash System

 This is really not the best way for people to build an online business at all.
 At best this is going to be a very slow, spammy and potentially costly way to make very small commissions.
 You'll be paying a lot of extra money to get traffic and training to utilise it effectively if you don't already know what you are doing.

-In my opinion this resembles a Ponzi scheme which means it may be shut down in a relatively short amount of time.
+In my opinion this resembles a Ponzi scheme which means it is not sustainable or worth getting involved with.
 This is a scheme where the only money being made is by new affiliates investing into it.
 That same money is paid back to the the people that signed up before them and so on.
 There is no legitimate products or service being sold.

 The worst part about this is that they are marketing it to everyday people who are just looking to make some extra money online.